An example in Haou Airen, with Hakuron and Reilan.

 In The Lion King, Simba and Nala are betrothed, much to their confusion ("I can't marry her — she's my friend!"
 "Yeah, it'd be so weird..").

-In The Swan Princess, Derek and Odette are betrothed as children by their parents, and forced to spent every summer together.
+In The Swan Princess, Derek and Odette are betrothed as children by their parents, and forced to spend every summer together.
 This leads to a musical montage of them growing up hating each other, until one summer (having grown up), they realise that they've actually fallen in love.

 In Brave, the firstborn sons of the three lords compete to the Highland Games to win Merida's hand for marriage.
 Merida does not want to be married right now and wants her freedom so she actively sabotages their chances by entering the archery contest.
 And at the end of the movie, the three sons reveal they weren't exactly thrilled either at the idea of getting married just yet, only keeping quiet out of loyalty or respect for their fathers.

 In Alpha and Omega, Kate is to be married to Garth, to prevent war between rival packs.
 That plan is disrupted when she and her omega friend, Humphrey, are darted and relocated to a distant American park.
 As the pair struggle to get back to Jasper, Garth inadvertently falls for Kate's omega sister Lily and thus both are in an awkward situation when Kate returns.
 Even though both confess their true feelings with Lily perfectly willing to substitute for Kate, the packs don't accept this and go to war that sparks a caribou stampede that threatens the pack leaders, but Kate and Humphrey's rescue of them convince them to change their minds.

 The movie Arranged is about two school teachers, one Jewish and other Muslim, who become friends by sharing the highs and lows as their families arrange their marriages.